Toni-Ty/google_lib/README.md

 ```$ gem install google_lib```

-To run this project from the root directory please use the command above.
+To run this project from the root directory please use the command below.
 This is our main executable file and how we will run our program.

 #### `ruby ./bin/google_library`